PhillipLy/Daisu/README.md

 - Guest shopping cart can detele item
 - Guest shopping cart auto update when logged in
 - Added links to relevant products on recommended gears page
+- Added page for various trails and link from to trails from menu bar
+- Added links to recommended gears in informational pages in homepage

 Version 1.0.23 released 12/06/2016
 - Display items in shopping cart for guest account